 How will this partner influence the culture of my sports facility?

 Before finances are even considered, think about any potential partner’s personality, behavior and values.
-You should be able to trust anyone you’re partnering with, and you should be confident that their involvement and behavior will only be a positive reflection of your sports facility.
+You should be able to trust anyone you’re partnering with.
+Also, you should be confident that their involvement and behavior will only be a positive reflection of your sports facility.
 Furthermore, consider what skills and knowledge you may lack yourself.
 As you plan your employees’ and partners’ roles, the tendency is to involve people who are similar to yourself, when your operation may truly benefit from someone with an opposite skill set.

 What will partners get in return for their investment?